Dear Student

 [Analysis Services Tutorial]

-The query below returns a set of months starting with January 2005 and ending with July 2005.
+returns a set of dates starting with January 1, 2005 and ending with January

 SELECT